CSPG 13 - Emergency Permits

 - Remains enrolled in a PDE-approved preparation program.

 - The LEA is responsible for maintaining accurate records and evidence of the above requirements being met.

 career and technical emergency permit requirements.

-Emergency permits will not be issued if the candidate:
+Emergency permits may not be issued for a candidate who:

-The LEA must request emergency permits for substitute teachers provided to their LEA by
+The LEA is responsible for requesting emergency permits for substitute teachers provided to their LEA by

 private agencies or contractors.

 Emergency permits may not be requested during a legal work stoppage.

 22 Pa.
 Code §§49.31, 49.32, 49.33, 49.34; 24 P.S. §11-1122